 Entry (BOU.ent) Describes the process of entering a position.

-Appeal (BOU.ent.app) Defines the process for appeal when an applicant has (not) been selected for a position.

 Control (BOU.ent.con) Specifies the control mechanism by which eligible actors enter a position.

 Order (BOU.ent.con.ord) Establish an order or hierarchy for deciding who enters a position.